Visit Investors & Advisors Site | Support |

 Download the Full Report

-Learn more about leaders in the ESG space, our Proxy Voting policies, and our Investment and Sustainable Research teams.
+Learn more about leaders in the sustainability space, our proxy voting policies and the Sustainable Research team.

 Many of American Century's investment strategies incorporate sustainability factors, using environmental, social, and/or governance (ESG) data, into their investment processes in addition to traditional financial analysis.
 However, when doing so, the portfolio managers may not consider sustainability-related factors with respect to every investment decision and, even when such factors are considered, they may conclude that other attributes of an investment outweigh sustainability factors when making decisions for the portfolio.
 The incorporation of sustainability factors may limit the investment opportunities available to a portfolio, and the portfolio may or may not outperform those investment strategies that do not incorporate sustainability factors.
 ESG data used by the portfolio managers often lacks standardization, consistency, and transparency, and for certain companies such data may not be available, complete, or accurate.